bfrearson/bfrearson.github.io/_projects/01-loopify.md

 ## Behind the scenes

 ### Interface
 The Loopify UI is [very-nearly]({% post_url 2022-09-28-loopify-day54 %}) entirely written in SwiftUI.
 This is my [second project](/projects/progress), but the first that I've seen through to completion.
 Declarative programming has been a challenge, but I've enjoyed it.
-Building the UI took a significant amount of time in the project, and I scrapped my [initial idea] ({% post_url 2022-08-22-loopify-day39%}) in favour of something that I think is more refined.
+Building the UI took a significant amount of time in the project, and I scrapped my [initial idea]({% post_url 2022-08-22-loopify-day39%}) in favour of something that I think is more refined.

 {% include gallery id = "gallery_design" caption="Old vs new UI" %}